ldpercy/experiment-html/event-registration/event-registration.md

 </button>
 ```
 A bit particular about what syntax they will and won't accept.
-So far, semicolons and parentheses are fine.
+Semicolons and parentheses are fine.

 ### IIFEs